Make this four-season handprint and fingerprint tree with your kids!Â

 Related: Best Flower Art Projects for Kids

-This four seasons handprint and fingerprint tree art is a unique homemade gift idea that kids can make.
-You may also like our ultimate family gift guide with DIY and ready-made ideas for the whole family!
+Check out this gorgeous collection of homemade gifts kids can make for more handmade gift ideas. (photo below) You may also enjoy this family gift guide with DIY and ready-made ideas for the whole family!

 More Handprint Art and Crafts